Tina-Linux/.github/profile/README.md

 ### This Repository

-Place Unofficial Allwinner Tina Linux repository, Allwinner does not actively participate in or support this community.
+Place Unofficial Allwinner Tina Linux repository, **Allwinner does not actively participate in or support this community.
+Its source code is collected from the Internet**